Posted on Sep 25, 2019

-Getting a prostate MRI before a biopsy allows radiologists to identify exact areas in the prostate that are suspicious for cancer, as the best targets for a needle biopsy.
-Advanced technology can then fuse MRI images with real time ultrasound to help guide the prostate needle biopsies to the specific areas of concern.
-This increases the accuracy of a diagnosis, reduces the risk of infection from the procedure, and helps accelerate treatment planning for positive patients.
+Getting a prostate MRI before a biopsy allows radiologists to identify exact areas in the prostate that are suspicious for cancer so that they can be marked as the best targets for a needle biopsy.
+Advanced technology can then fuse MRI images with real-time ultrasound to help guide the prostate needle biopsies to the specific areas of concern.
+This increases the accuracy of diagnoses, reduces the risk of infection from the procedure, and helps accelerate treatment planning for positive patients.

 As mentioned above, prostate MRIs are complex images.
 Getting a second opinion by a subspecialist before undergoing biopsy can further improve the accuracy of the procedure, as well as the overall diagnosis.
-Benign Prostatic Hyperplasia (BPH) or Enlarged Prostate and Bacterial Prostatitis can often be mistaken for prostate cancer.
+Benign prostatic hyperplasia (BPH), enlarged prostate, and bacterial prostatitis can often be mistaken as prostate cancer.
 A second opinion can help rule out these conditions before proceeding with treatment.

 Ultimately, prostate cancer screening is a personal decision.
 The frequency and type of prostate cancer screening that’s right for one individual may differ vastly from another.
 For help determining your risk, it’s always best to first consult your doctor to discuss options.